hawk-birdtree/YouHaveToFinishTheGame/README.md

 # YouHaveToFinishTheGame

-My first 2D platformer inspired by "You have to win the game"
+My first -incomplete- Raylib 2D platformer inspired by "You have to win the game".
+It turns out I'm really bad a level design, and I'm learning a lot about what not to do when programming; it's all here as a time capsule of game dev mistakes.

 ## How to Build